rajpatel9498/metro-ai-suite/loitering-detection/docs/user-guide/get-started.md

 # Get Started

-The Smart Parking application uses AI-driven video analytics to optimize parking management.
+Loitering Detection leverages advanced AI algorithms to monitor and analyze real-time video feeds, identifying individuals lingering in designated areas.
 It provides a modular architecture that integrates seamlessly with various input sources and leverages AI models to deliver accurate and actionable insights.

 By following this guide, you will learn how to:
 - **Set up the sample application**: Use Docker Compose to quickly deploy the application in your environment.
-- **Run a predefined pipeline**: Execute a pipeline to see smart parking application in action.
+- **Run a predefined pipeline**: Execute a pipeline to see loitering detection in action.

 ## Prerequisites
 - Verify that your system meets the [minimum requirements](./system-requirements.md).